paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2002-06-01-dissertation.md

 The original set of idents lasted for two years before being replaced with arguably more appropriate idents that used the 5 logo and colours more consistently.
 Upon their launch Jim Hytner, Marketing Director at Channel 5 said:

-{% include 'quote' with 'The launch itself was successful in establishing it as a big brand or a big channel but I’m not sure that we the channel had a good enough feeling about what our programming was going to be, and therefore it was quite hard to express that to viewers.'
+{% render 'quote' with 'The launch itself was successful in establishing it as a big brand or a big channel but I’m not sure that we the channel had a good enough feeling about what our programming was going to be, and therefore it was quite hard to express that to viewers.'
   caption: 'McGonagle, 2002'
 %}

-{% include 'photos' with figures.18
+{% render 'photos' with figures.18
   caption: 'Later revisions of the channels identity were more consistent with its off-air brand.'
   image_preset: 'thumbnail'
 %}